-Enter the total amount of remuneration paid for services performed by the owner of the business and/or related parties which has been treated as an expense in the financial statements.
+Enter the total amount of remuneration, which has been treated as an expense in the financial statements and paid for services performed by the owner of the business (including sole trader) and/or associated persons.
 In a small family owned business the remuneration includes regular payments of salaries and wages as well as lump sum payments (whether PAYE was deducted or not).
-It also includes management fees (whether paid to individuals or related entities) and director's fees paid to related individuals.
-For a widely owned business (such as a listed company) and/or an overseas owned business, the related party remuneration will consist of management fees paid to related entities.
+It also includes management fees (whether paid to individuals or associated persons) and directors' fees paid to associated persons.
+For a widely owned business (such as a listed company) and/or an overseas owned business, the associated persons' remuneration will consist of management fees paid to associated persons.